 Check out our investment calculator.

-What is the Federal Reserve?
+What Is the Federal Reserve?

-Why the Fed Raises Interest Rates
+Why the Fed Acted Now

+The Fed has been down this road before.
 After the economic crisis in 2008, the Fed reduced rates to record low levels.
 Years later, the Fed had to decide if our economy was finally doing well enough to consider raising interest rates to more normal levels (that is, above a near-zero rate).

 The Fed had played coy and kept discussing, but delaying, the planned increase.
 In June 2015, chairwoman Janet Yellen said that the plan is to raise interest rates before the end of the year.
-On December 16th, they did, from a range of 0% to 0.25% to a range of 0.25% to 0.5%.
+On Dec.
+16, they did, from a range of 0% to 0.25% to a range of 0.25% to 0.5%.

 Related Article: How Rising Interest Rates Impact Buying vs. Renting

-Photo Credit: © iStock.com/RobertDodge, © iStock.com/mattabbe, ©iStock.com/Yuri_Arcurs
+Photo Credit: © iStock.com/RobertDodge, © iStock.com/AlbertPego, ©iStock.com/AlbertPego